You have just installed Arch Linux and wonder what to do next. I am going to share with you my 10 things to do first after installing Arch Linux.

 You can watch the video tutorial or continue reading below.

 The first thing to do after installing Arch Linux is to install the LTS (long-term support) kernel, which is recommended installing if you want to make your Arch system more stable.
 The LTS kernel gets less frequent updates but it is patched with all the security fixes.
-First, check your current kernel:
+First, check if you do not have the LTS kernel already:

-sudo pacman -S linux-lts sudo grub-mkconfig -o /boot/grub/grub.cfg
+sudo pacman -S linux-lts linux-lts-headers sudo grub-mkconfig -o /boot/grub/grub.cfg

 sudo pacman -Rs linux